-Management period length for the setting of TACs
+4.2 Management period length for the setting of TACs

 The management period is the number of years a TAC is set before the management procedure is used again to calculate a new TAC.
-The length of the management period must be set when implementing a CMP, managers should be consulted on desirable management period lengths to make certain the period length is suitable for other management actions needed beyond TAC setting (e.g. fleet allocation planning, consultations, etc.).
-Panel 2 has indicated they would prefer to see a 3-year management cycle, similar to what is currently used in Bluefin Tuna management plans (Anon., 2019).
+The length of the management period must be set when implementing a CMP, and managers should be consulted on desirable management period lengths to make certain the period length is suitable for other management actions needed beyond TAC setting (e.g., fleet allocation planning, consultations, etc.).
+Panel 2 has indicated they might prefer to see a three-year management cycle, similar to what is currently used in Bluefin Tuna management plans (Anon.
+2019).
+Currently CMPs are evaluated based on a two-year cycle, commencing in 2023 (see Table App.1.1).

-Every three years both a West Area TAC and an East+Med Area TAC are set.
+Every two years both a West area TAC and an East+Med area TAC are set.

-- i) Every two years - ii) Every four years
+- i) Every three years - ii) Every four years

-Upper limits on TACs
+4.3 Upper limits on TACs